The Living Encyclopedia of Consciousness

 End-of-Life Anxiety

-Perhaps the most profound application: psilocybin dramatically reduces death anxiety and depression in terminally ill patients — sometimes with a single high dose.
+Maybe the most moving use of all: psilocybin can sharply cut death anxiety and depression in terminally ill patients, sometimes after a single high dose.

 Anxiety Reduction80%